mohdahadislam/FajrBuddy/PRIVACY_POLICY.md

-Privacy Policy for Fajr Buddy
+Privacy Policy for Fajr Buddy & Alarm Buddy

-Last updated: November 23, 2025
+Last updated: December 8, 2025

 Fajr Buddy ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how our Android application uses your data.